ralexrivero/git/README.md

 > reset
-`git reset --soft <commit_id>` to undo the changes and preserve the commit `git resrt --hard <comit_id>` to undo the changes and delete the commit
+`git reset --soft <commit_id>` to undo the changes and preserve the commit `git clean -f -d` after soft reset need to clean the files or stage and commit `git resrt --hard <comit_id>` to undo the changes and delete the commit

 ## Author